urasdemir/urasdemir.github.io/teaching.md

 What are the causes of change in the international system?
 This course explores how states and nonstate actors interact with each other, examining:

+- Overview of international relations history
 - Key theories, concepts, and debates
-- Contemporary global issues (trade, technology, human rights, climate change)
+- Contemporary global issues (trade and finance, human rights, climate change)
-- The impact of globalization on state behavior

 This course provides a strong foundation for further studies in international relations.